 \subsection{The Proposed Method}

 In our proposed method, we classify non-VPN flows based on their type of application, and VPN is classified as a kind of flow that does not fit to any application.
-To evaluate whether a flow fits a particular type of class, we use two metrics, including class scores and distance from the class center.
-In the first approach, we classify our flows based on their score regarding each class of application, and VPN is the kind of flow that does not get the minimum score required.
-In the second approach, we use a one-hot representation to represent every individual class center, and we assign each flow to the corresponding class based on their distance from these centers; the VPN class is the one which has the distance that is more than the maximum permitted distance.
+Two metrics, namely, class scores and distance from the class center are used to classify each traffic flow.
+In the first phase, traffic flows are classified based on their score regarding each class of application, and VPN is the kind of flow that does not get the minimum score required.
+In the second phase, a one-hot representation is used to represent every individual class center, then each traffic flow is assigned to the corresponding class based on their distance from these centers; the VPN traffic flows' distance is more than maximum permitted distance.